bifrost-platform/bifrost-relayer.rs/README.md

 |wss://public-02.mainnet.bifrostnetwork.com/wss|

 ### Install Requirements
 To initiate the CCCP Relayer, certain dependencies must be manually installed.
 Both the executable binary file and the configuration YAML file are essential for all environments and operators.
-For Linux instances only, OpenSSL 1.1.1 should be installed additionally.

 First, install the latest CCCP Relayer released binary.
 ```sh